 Famous for its cultural and religious diversity, Sarajevo is the place where the East and the West meet.
 Different than all the others, the city is best described as a mixture of Ottoman, Austro-Hungarian and Yugoslav influences.
 In the past it suffered a lot.
 It has undergone centuries of the Ottoman rule and even a 4 year long siege during the Yugoslav war in the ’90.
 Today, the Bosnian capital is a vibrant place, full of charm and tradition and a great place to spend at least a day at.

 What’s the best time to visit Sarajevo?

-Sarajevo is beautiful to visit all year around.
+Sarajevo is beautiful to visit all year round.
 In warmer months the city just boasts energy and the great atmosphere.
 The cafe terraces cover the whole city, people hang out outside, in the bars and next to the Miljacka river, parks turn lush.
 Winter can be especially charming, especially when there’s snow, but there are also less activities and less places open at that time of the year.
 Not to mention winters can get really cold.

 a Few facts about Sarajevo